mihanovak1024/mihanovak1024.github.io/_portfolio/pg-essay-highlights.md

 in the middle of building some merchant's site I'd find I needed a feature we didn't have, so I'd spend a couple hours implementing it and then resume building the site.

-154. How To Convince Investors
+154. How To Convince Investors - August 2013
 How do you seem like you'll be one of the big successes?
 You need three things: formidable founders, a promising market, and (usually) some evidence of success so far.

 A formidable person is one who seems like they'll get what they want, regardless of whatever obstacles are in the way.

-159. How To Raise Money
+156. How To Raise Money - September 2013
 A typical trajectory might be (1) to get started with a few tens of thousands from something like Y Combinator or individual angels, then (2) raise a few hundred thousand to a few million to build the company,